nolanwinsman/nolanwinsman/docs/work_experience.md

 This document is meant to be a historical record of most of primarily work programming projects.
 Since I can't share any of that code, this will be detailed descriptions of what I built.

-## hOp
+# hOp

 June 2021 To November 2021

-## Visa
+# Visa

 June 2022 To Present.

 The following documentation outlines additional projects and initiatives undertaken to enhance my contributions and professional profile.

-### Coding Projects
+## Coding Projects

 These are larger scale projects I did for my team.

-#### UAR (User Access Review) Station
+### UAR (User Access Review) Station

-Full stack website for our team to collect attestations from managers whether said manager's employees still require access to certain software.

-- Database: `GO` script collects the list of users from the applications that need attestations and converts the users to a `3NF` Database using `PostgreSQL`
-- Backend: written in `GO` using the `Gin` framework with many restful HTTPS calls for all the backend functionality for this project.
-Contains endpoints for fetching the employees with particular access under a specific manager.
-Let's the manager's attest through a `PUT` request which is then logged into the database.
+The UAR Station is a critical full-stack web application designed to facilitate user access review processes within our organization.
+This project streamlines the collection of attestations from managers regarding the necessity of software access for their employees.

+#### Technical Components
+- **Database Design**
+    - Utilized GO scripts to gather user data from relevant applications and transform it into a third normal form (3NF) database structure using PostgreSQL.
+This database structure optimizes data integrity and reduces redundancy, ensuring efficient data management.
+- **Backend Implementation**
+    - Developed the backend using GO programming language with the Gin framework.
+The backend features numerous RESTful HTTPS endpoints that handle various functionalities of the application.
+This includes fetching employees with specific access permissions under a designated manager and facilitating the attestation process.
+    - Implemented a robust PUT request mechanism to allow managers to submit attestations, which are then securely logged into the PostgreSQL database.
+This ensures accurate tracking and auditability of access reviews.
+- **Frontend User Interface**
-- Frontend: built using Typescript with the React framework.
-Gives the managers a simple table to make Yes/No for their employees if they should retain access or not.
+    - Constructed the frontend using Typescript with the React framework to provide managers with an intuitive and user-friendly interface.
+The frontend presents a simple yet effective table interface where managers can quickly make decisions (Yes/No) regarding access for their employees.
+Screenshot Below.

+#### Additional Details

+- **Integration and Workflow**
+    - Orchestrated seamless integration between the frontend and backend components to create a cohesive user experience.
+This involved managing API calls, data retrieval, and real-time updates to reflect manager attestations accurately.
+- **Security and Compliance**
+    - Implemented robust security measures, including authentication and authorization protocols, to safeguard sensitive user data and ensure compliance with organizational security policies and regulations.

+#### Impact and Results

+The UAR Station significantly improved the efficiency and transparency of our user access review processes.
+By automating and centralizing attestation collection, it reduced manual effort and enhanced data accuracy.
+Moreover, the project demonstrated my proficiency in full-stack development, database management, and scalable web application architecture.

-#### SCL Parser
+### SCL Parser

 Created a `GO` script to parse **2,000,000+** lines of SCL data to compare differences between environments.
 Differences are then output into a simple `.html` file for easy visualization.

 For instance if Envrionment `Dev01` has a System `System001` and Environment `Dev02` does not have that System, that would be outlined as a difference.

-### Small Coding Scripts
+## Small Coding Scripts

 These are scripts that all took less than 20 hours and were spent on my free time to automate something or make something easier at work.